 Those of us who are not frontline health workers, or involved in food distribution, may find ourselves with more time on our hands than usual, meaning that there can be no better time to ensure that our personal affairs are in order.

 In normal circumstances we meet with our clients in person at one of our four offices before taking Will instructions.
 This is to ensure that we get as much information as possible about their situation, and to make sure that we are confident that they understand the implications of making a Will.

 Once we have drafted your Will we will email it to you, together with a letter explaining the clauses in it.
 At the time of writing our offices are still open, although most of our lawyers are working remotely.
-Once you have confirmed that you are happy with the terms of the Will the staff who remain in the office will post your Will to you for signing.
-If, as the situation develops, our offices are forced to close, we will send your Will by email together with detailed signing instructions.
+Once you have confirmed that you are happy with the terms of the new Will, we have arrangements in place to allow us to post your Will to you for signing.
+If you have a printer we can also send your Will to you by email, together with detailed signing instructions.
 You can print the Will and sign it in the presence of two witnesses.
 Your witnesses should not be beneficiaries of the Will.
-We will send you a copy for your records, and store the original in our secure deeds store.
+We will send you a copy of the completed Will for your records, and store the original in our secure deeds store.

 Before we can begin work for a client we need to establish that we have satisfactory identification documents on file.
 When meeting clients in person we ask them to bring their passport or driving licence with them, together with a recent utility bill.

-In these uncertain times we are trialling new ways of establishing your identity without meeting you.
-We will ask you to use your smart phone to:
+At present we are trialling new ways of establishing your identity without meeting you.
+We may ask you to use your smart phone to: